 Derryl and his band, The Lonesome Devils, are both telling and living the story almost every week in venues all over the country.
 He has performed concerts with other artists, recently sharing the stage with the likes of Dierks Bentley, Gary Allan, Montgomery-Gentry, Joe Nichols and Darius Rucker, and also with Texas honed acts like Aaron Watson, the Randy Rogers Band, Casey Donahue and the Josh Abbott Band .

-Derryl's latest single release to radio, the self-penned “lone star summer,” is all about the rewards of a spicy hot summer, those only a texas can appreciate from first hand experience. the song also describes, with endearment, the yearning to get back to those annual rituals of a "lone star summer." and derryl does it in his deeply rooted dancehall approach to music, as it shines in his productions as well.
+Derryl's latest single release to radio, the self-penned “no country for a broken heart,” describes, with a texas flair, the connection between a lost lover and the constantly reminding landscape surrounding. and derryl does it in his deeply rooted dancehall approach to music, as it shines in his productions as well.

 Derryl has released recordings on the independent Lonesome Devil Records label for the last five album projects and performs many of the crowd favorite songs on the “Memoirs From The Road,” “Lucky Thirteen,” “Love & Adrenaline,” “Rowdy” and “The Deep End” projects in his live show.